-PHW implementation was delayed by 180 days due to industry interference in implementation.
-The tobacco industry argued against it, citing that “they had a large stockpile of printed packets,” and even requested a reduction in the size of the graphic image from 75% to 50%.
-The 25-year (2001-2026) government MOU with Imperial Tobacco (ILA) is still in place which caps tax increases and provides incentives to the ILA, which controls 93% of the cigarette market.
-The 2016 Minister’s “Regulation on Tobacco Control Law Implementation” requires the tobacco industry to report annually about ingredients in their cigarettes.
-However, the government does not require the industry to submit information on tobacco production, manufacturing, market share, marketing expenditures and revenues.
-While the investment unit of the government may have access to this information, it is not known to the other government departments or used for tobacco control.
+PHW implementation was delayed by 180 days (6 months) due to industry interference.
+The tobacco industry repeated the same old excuse that “they had a large stockpile of printed packets” and even requested a reduction in the size of the graphic image from 75% to 50%.

+In December 2018, the Ministry of Health issued a Code of Conduct for the Health Sector (in government) to provide guidance on interacting with the tobacco industry.
+The code of conduct does not apply to the non-health sector, so there is no procedure or guidelines to disclose records of interactions with the tobacco industry (such as agenda, attendees, minutes and outcome).
+Because Article 5.3 has not been applied to the whole of government, officials related to the ILA are known to attend meetings with ITG and other tobacco companies.
+The 2016 Minister ”Regulation on Tobacco Control Law Implementation” requires the tobacco industry to report (once a year) about ingredients in cigarettes.
+However, the government does not require the industry to submit information on tobacco production, manufacture, market share, marketing expenditures and revenues.
+While the investment unit of the government may have access to this information, it is not known to other government departments or used for tobacco control.

-- The 25-year (2001-2026) investment agreement that the government has with Imperial Tobacco must be terminated.
+- The 25-year (2001-2026) government joint venture (ILA) with IITG must be terminated.

-- The code of conduct adopted by the Ministry of Health must be extended to all government officials to guide the officials when dealing with the tobacco industry.
+- The code of conduct for the health sector and the tobacco industry should be extended to apply to the whole of government.
 This will reduce interference and the delays currently caused by the tobacco industry.

 - The industry must be asked to submit information on tobacco production, manufacture, market share, marketing expenditures and revenues to be used to strengthen tobacco control.

 Learn more about tobacco industry interference in this country.Download a Country Fact Sheet